Hi! I’m new on Mac and I want to learn how to delete files on Mac.

 You should be careful, though.
 Don’t delete just any files that you see.
 You might remove a crucial file needed for an important app to run.

-If you’re worried that you won’t be able to properly uninstall apps yourself, you can use a third-party tool like iMyMac-Cleaner Uninstaller instead.
+If you’re worried that you won’t be able to properly uninstall apps yourself, you can free try a third-party tool like iMyMac PowerMyMac to uninstall them instead.

 Note that some apps are more difficult to completely get rid of.
 Such apps have hidden files that are hard to locate.
 In such cases, it is better to use a software specializing in uninstalling apps.